For the first time ever the Tour De France is visiting the north of England.

 Should you wish to open earlier than your current Premises Licence permits to cater for visitors in the area you will require a temporary event notice.

-Ideally, an application should be submitted at least ten clear working days before the event takes place.
-We would be very happy to assist you.
-Please contact Flint Bishop for further advice and information on 01332 226151.
+Ideally, an application should be submitted at least 10 clear working days before the event takes place.